Travelling on a Thello EuroCity train

-In 2014, Italian rail operator Thello introduced a new daytime EuroCity service between Marseille and Milan, which runs along the French and Italian Riviera, stopping at many of the popular Riviera resorts.
+Italian rail operator Thello runs a daytime EuroCity service between Marseille and Milan, travelling along the French and Italian Riviera, stopping at many of the popular Riviera resorts en route.
 At the port city of Genoa, the train turns inland towards Milan.
 This is currently the only route served by Thello during the day.
-The same company is also known for its night train services which run from Paris to various north Italian cities, including Milan, Venice and Verona.
+The same company is also known for its overnight EuroNight services which run from Paris to various north Italian cities, including Milan, Venice and Verona.

-Seat reservation is obligatory and included in the price of your ticket.
-A specially adapted Standard Class carriage allows wheelchair users to travel comfortably on this Thello EuroCity service.
+A specially adapted Standard Class carriage allows wheelchair users to travel comfortably on Thello EuroCity services.

 The Bar on Thello EuroCity day trains is always in carriage 13.
 It offers hot and cold drinks, snacks, sandwiches and salads as well as a dish of the day.

 Booking and printing options

 Thello EuroCity tickets are open for bookings 120 days in advance.